Scorpibear/lazycure/LazyCure/readme.txt

 	- LazyCure.UI.dll,
 	- LazyCure.exe.config

 For more information about LazyCure visit http://lazycure.com/.
+The latest version could be get for free from http://lazycure.com/download